On 2025-05-07

 We are pleased to partner with Toulouse Airport to address their cybersecurity needs.
 This collaboration reflects our mutual commitment to securing the future of air travel and ensuring the trust and safety of passengers, operators and the aviation ecosystem at large.

-Thierry Racaud, CEO of Airbus Protect
+Thierry Racaud, former CEO of Airbus Protect

-On the first and last picture from left to right: Philippe Crébassa, President of the Toulouse-Blagnac Airport and Thierry Racaud, CEO of Airbus Protect.
+On the first and last picture from left to right: Philippe Crébassa, President of the Toulouse-Blagnac Airport and Thierry Racaud, former CEO of Airbus Protect.

 On the second picture: Aéroport de Toulouse-Blagnac team and Airbus Protect team.